-It is also because employees have changed but performance management tools have not.
+It is also because employees have changed, but performance management tools have not.
 If you are still relying on those tired, trite annual employee reviews, then it’s no wonder that your teams are less than enthusiastic about things.
 There is good news, though.
 Performance management systems have a great deal of promise.
-This type of software can improve engagement levels, get your teams on board with necessary changes, and even make employees excited for improvement.
+This type of software can improve engagement levels, get your teams on board with necessary changes, and even make employees excited about improvement.

 The catch is that not all performance management systems are created equal.
-You must be able to choose the correct one for your organisation.
+You must be able to choose the correct one for your organization.
 Doing so can be more than a little challenging, but a few specific considerations will keep you on the right path.